zkoss/zkdoc/zk_component_ref/Portalchildren.md

 ## Title

-Sets the title of the portalchildren.
+{% include versionSince\| 9.0.0 %} Sets the title of the portalchildren.
 If the title is not empty/null, frame design will be applied.

 ### Frame Design